grnydawn/accelpy/doc/source/index.rst

         b = np.arange(N)                # input b
         c = np.zeros(N, dtype=np.int64) # output c

-        # define acceleration task in selectable programming models in either a string or a file
+        # define acceleration task in one or more programming models in either a string or a file
         vecadd = """
         set_argnames(("a", "b"), "c")